stas-j/pn-en-206/README.md

 2021
-App created by Jakub K.
+App created by Jakub S. or K. nvmd

 App created using standard HTML, CSS, JS (ES6) and JSON for easier data access.